-So I watched the first episode with little to no expectations.
-Actually, less than that – CBS expectations.
-And I was pleasantly surprised to see Dae Kim joined by fellow Angel alum James Marsters, who played ‘Spike’ on both the aforementioned Angel as well as on Buffy the Vampire Slayer.
+So I entered with little to no expectations – actually, less than that – CBS expectations.
+And I was pleasantly surprised to see Dae Kim joined by fellow Angel alum James Marsters, who played ‘Spike’ on both the aforementioned Angel, as well as on Buffy the Vampire Slayer.
 He murders McGarrett’s father and then appears to die at the end of the episode, only to reappear later in the season.
 Thus giving us a nemesis for our principal character.
-It was old school – Like McGyver with Murdoc.
+It was like the old school McGyver vs. Murdoc dynamic.

 This aspect alone makes me want to continue watching.